Queuni/Defense-Grid/README.md

 - Simplify error messages so they are actionable for the end user

 - Clean up the TODO comments that were already addressed

+- Improve the setup script to check for required tools before running